mvolkmann/blog/src/rust.md

 ## <a name="macros">Macros</a>

 Macros generate code at compile-time.
-There are two categories of macros, "declarative" and "procedural".
+There are two ways to define a macro: "declarative" and "procedural".
-There are three kinds of procedural macros: attribute, derive, and function.
+There are three ways to use macros: attribute-like, derive, and function-like.

-TODO: Finish this section.
+Macros defined with the procedural syntax can be used in any of these ways.
+But macros defined with the declarative syntax can only create function-like macros.

+Declarative macros are defined with `macro_rules!`.
-Declarative macros specify a patterns (similar to a `match` expression) to match and code to replace what is matched.
+They specify patterns to match, similar to a `match` expression, and code to replace what is matched.
-Examples include ?.
+One example is the `vec` macro that is used create instances of the `Vec` type.

-Attribute macros annotate on code that follows.
+Attribute-like macros annotate the code that follows.
 Examples include:

 - `allow` disables certain warnings (ex. `unused` variables and functions)